-FHWA is providing funds for the bridge replacement project and the USCG has issued a permit under the General Bridge Act of 1946 for construction of the replacement bridge.
+FHWA is providing funds for the bridge replacement project, and the USCG has issued a permit under the General Bridge Act of 1946 for construction of the replacement bridge.
 The USACE, New York District is permitting in-water work associated with the project under Section 10 of the Rivers and Harbors Act and Section 404 of the Clean Water Act.
-USACE issued a permit to TZC for work at the Coeymans staging area.
-NYSTA and its contractors, including TZC, have designed and are constructing the project.
-FHWA is the lead federal agency for the project for purposes of this ESA consultation and coordination under the National Environmental Policy Act (NEPA).
+USACE issued a permit to TZC for work at the Coeymans staging area and to NYDEC for use of the artificial reef sites2.